 - Average Selling price Americas:

 The average price declined from $4.42 per watt in 2010 to $3.22 per watt in 2014 due to a reduction in manufacturing costs in addition to extremely weak market conditions and strong competition.
 We expect prices to decline and stabilize at around $3 per watt over the long term as a decrease in module prices could be offset by an increase in sales of solar power systems.
 In a scenario where prices actually declined to around $2.5 by the end of the Trefis forecast period, we could see a 10% decline from the Trefis price estimate.
 Alternatively, if the average selling price in the Americas increases to $3.50 by the end of the forecast period, we could see an upside of around 10% to the Trefis price estimate.

 SunPower, once owned in majority by Cypress Semiconductor, is a manufacturer and distributor of silicon based solar modules, which are used to convert sunlight to electricity.
 The company produces solar power products for installation on residential and commercial units as well as large scale, utility sized projects.
 SunPower's solar modules have among the highest conversion efficiencies.
 The company also develops large scale solar power plants.
 In 2011, Total S.A. of France acquired a majority stake in the firm.

-We estimate that sales of modules in the Americas account for most of the company's value.
+We estimate that sales of modules and solar systems in the Americas account for most of the company's value.
 This is partially due to the following factors: